-4. After making any changes, log into the CPRS GUI and ensure that Display and Capture are listed as options under the Tools menu, and that they can be started from CPRS.
+- 6. On each workstation, add the paths in which the VistA Imaging Display and Capture are installed to the system menu. - 7.
+Start the CPRS GUI and verify that VistA Imaging Display and Capture are listed as options under the Tools menu, and that they can be started from CPRS.